-It is easy to mis-key a number into a calculator or computer.
+It is easy to mis-key when entering a number into a calculator or computer.
 Estimates are used to check that a calculation has been carried out correctly.

 An estimated answer will give the size of a number, rather than a particularly accurate answer.
 If an answer is estimated to be in the hundreds, and the actual answer is in the tens of thousands, then there is an issue either with the estimate or the calculation and both should be checked.